 The ‘What’ also includes the size of the deal.
 The larger the deal, the more effort you will be able to put into being effective and relevant to that account.
 Assume it to be a pyramid divided into three sections.
 At the top of the pyramid, each account is to be treated as the market of one.
-Here, you need to understand the company and their business, map their buying centers, understand who the people are in these buying centers, and use that insight to create completely customized activities.
+Here, you need to understand the company and their business, map its buying centers, understand who the people are in these buying centers, and use that insight to create completely customized activities.
 The second section partly requires such attention while the third can be automated.

 The WHERE part includes where you actually reach out and engage with these accounts.